 Have a family reunion with your family history.
 Sure, summer’s coming.
 We love to get together for grillin’ and relaxing, but take time during that opportunity to get to know your family’s medical history to see if you can ward off any genetic eye problems before they occur, then, early intervention with a comprehensive dilated eye-exam can be just what the (eye) doctor ordered.

 Eye fatigue, including Computer Vision Syndrome, is a real condition.
 Consider that more than 70% of the world uses smart phones with that tiny text.
 Get some relief by reviewing our blog from March here.

 And finally, exercising and eating right makes perfect sense for your eyes too.
 Carrots REALLY do offer vision benefits.

-See the Good Things With Your Own Eyes – On World Sight Day
+See the Good Things We Do, With Your Own Eyes® – On World Sight Day

 Thursday October 13th is World Sight Day, but why wait for one day out of 365 to look out for your vision when you can do it everyday?
 Let’s get out and take an active role towards the care and prevention of eye diseases.
 Your eyes need to be at the top of your list when it comes to your health and how it affects your lifestyle that’s why this year’s theme is Universal Eye Health.

 World Sight Day (WSD), an international day of awareness, focuses attention on the global issue of avoidable blindness and visual impairment.

 - 4 out of 5 blind people are needlessly impaired, that means 80% of blindness is avoidable.